 Icing sugar for dusting

-- Preheat oven to 350F.
-Grease 12-cup bundt or ring pan; lightly dust with flour.
+Preheat oven to 350F.
+Grease 12-cup non-stick bundt pan; lightly dust with flour.

-- Cover raisins and cherries with liqueur.
-Cover and microwave on high for 1 minute.
+Cover raisins and cherries with liqueur.
+Cover and microwave on high for 1 minute or heat stovetop in a small saucepan.
 Let sit and soak for 20 minutes or until plump and most of liquid is absorbed.
 Set aside.

 Makes about 12 servings.